San Francisco Rush: Extreme Racing: Nintendo 64

-Sony PlayStation
+PlayStation

-Rush was ported to Sony PlayStation in 1998.
+Rush was ported to the PlayStation in 1998.
 This conversion contains three tracks, plus an exclusive bonus track.
 None of the original music from the arcade versions is present, and the announcer voice has been modified, but some of his voiceover is included in the game.
 Some of the modes from the Nintendo 64 port are included.
 The Death Race mode was renamed Extreme Race, and circuit mode was included but with fewer tracks.
 There are two exclusive modes: the GP Mode where the player plays ten races to earn points depending on where he/she finished, and the Explosive Mode which is a single race where the player's car will go ablaze and end the game if it goes under 60 mph.
 The PlayStation version has all eight original cars but none of the San Francisco Rush The Rock: Alcatraz Edition cars.
 The gameplay is also different from the arcade version, as the gravity is higher than the arcade version, reducing the jump airtime, and the steering sensitivity was also modified.